 Payroll Separation – Payroll separation is where the payroll of a single employee or worker is separated and applied to more than one workers’ compensation class code.
 This is common in an industry like construction where a single worker may perform different duties at different times of the year.
-Records should indicate actual hours worked by each worker in each class code.
+Records should indicate the actual hours worked by each worker in each class code.
 Estimates or percentages aren’t allowed.
-If you don’t separate your payroll and your payroll records aren’t in order, the entire payroll will be assigned to the highest rated class code.
+If you don’t separate your payroll and your payroll records aren’t in order, the entire payroll will be assigned to the highest-rated class code.

 Determining Classifications – Are your employees classified correctly?
 You don’t want to pay more than what’s required, which is why assigning the correct classifications is so important.
 Do the leg work upfront and work with your agent to review your classifications.